 The profile that follows states which modules must be taken (the compulsory modules) together with lists of modules from which students must make a selection (the optional modules).
 The compulsory modules ensure that all students have a grounding in practical farming methods, production and science of crops and animals, agri-business, and agri-environmental science.
 The optional modules provide a choice of subjects or pathways such that the student can tailor the programme to match their interests and career aspirations.
-It is not essential for students to only choose optional modules from within one pathway.
 Compulsory plus optional modules must be selected to total 120 credits in each Part.